Parents’ Lax Attitudes and Behavior Linked to Teen Rx Drug Misuse and Abuse

 Contributing to this sustained trend in teen medicine abuse are the lax attitudes and beliefs of parents and caregivers.
 In fact, nearly one-third of parents say they believe Rx stimulants like Ritalin or Adderall, normally prescribed for attention deficit hyperactivity disorder (ADHD), can improve a teen’s academic performance even if the teen does not have ADHD.
 Parents are not effectively communicating the dangers of Rx medicine misuse and abuse to their kids, nor are they safeguarding their medications at home and disposing of unused medications properly.
-(Read the full report here)
+(Read all Key Findings here)

 Concerning Trends in Teen Prescription Drug Abuse According to the New PATS Data (2008-2012)